KomMonitor/processing-engine/resources/README.md

   return targetSpatialUnit_geoJSON;
 };
 ```
 In more complex scenarios, multiple georesources have to be considered and maybe preprocessed in order to derive the target information.
 For instance check out the `computeIndicator()` method within the reachability-of-preliminary-schools example script [./example-scripts/kommonitor-node-module_erreichbarkeit-grundschulen-isochronen-mülheim.js](./example-scripts/kommonitor-node-module_erreichbarkeit-grundschulen-isochronen-mülheim.js).
 In short, the script analyses the spatial relation of preliminary schools (as points), habitation buildings and the target spatial unit features.
 First, reachability foot-walking isochrones for the school points for a variable maximum distance of X meters are computed.
-Then from the habitation buildings the centroid is computed.
+Then from the habitation buildings the center of mass is computed.
 Finally for each feature of the target spatial unit the indicator value is calculated by identifying all habitation buildings within the feature and, furthermore, identify which of those buildings is, in addition, spatially within the reachability isochrones.

 Some excerpts of the script, focusing the geospatial processing sections, are presented as follows.